imdea-software/popl-2016-artifact/README.md

 This project aims to develop efficient monitoring algorithms for concurrent data structures, e.g., locks, semaphores, atomic registers, stacks, queues.

 ## Installation

 This project is written in [Ruby], and works “out of the box” without compilation nor installation.
-Of course, it does depend the availability of a [Ruby] interpreter – see below.
-In the case that the requirements cannot be fulfilled, this project can also be run in a preconfigured virtual machine; see *Running in a Virtual Machine* below.
+Of course, it does depend the availability of a [Ruby] interpreter – see *Requirements*, below.
+In the case that the requirements cannot be fulfilled, this project can also be run in a preconfigured virtual machine; see *Running in a Virtual Machine*, below.

 ## Requirements